 Subtle Patterns has been around for years now, funny how we didn’t include it in the first version of the site, and is a pattern provider of several hundred different patterns.
 I have found that these patterns in particular work great with WordPress themes, so take a look and see what you can find — most important thing is to experiment by actually trying the patterns.

 16. The Pattern Library

-The Pattern Library is a scrolling library of exciting and sometimes overwhelming design patterns that will suit anyone of the Tumblr flavor.
+The Pattern Library is a scrolling library of exciting and sometimes overwhelming design patterns that will suit any one of the Tumblr flavors.
 All you have to do is load the site and begin scrolling down to see how each pattern unfolds, and if you find one that you really like, you can just click Download on the right-hand side panel.

 17. Plain Pattern

 Are you looking for a reliable SVG pattern generator?
 This might be the one!
 Plain Pattern offers an opportunity to generate an SVG pattern, either by choosing from a list of pre-integrated icons, or you can actually upload your own and create a pattern that way.
 It’s very easy to master, and the developer has promised to launch a number of exciting features in the near future.